FR362 The City of Paris and the Modern Imagination

 Module Description

 Paris is arguably the city of modernity.
 For two centuries it has been the site of innovative architecture and planning which seeks to be at the cutting edge internationally.
 As well as being a prime example of the creative aspects of modernity, Paris at the same time exemplifies modernity’s ruthlessness and destruction, as traditional ways of life are swept aside, and as individuals become victims of the greater and grander plan.
-Paris is thus a place of hardship and crisis as well as confidence and beauty.
-This module will allow us to explore cultural representations of the city produced by artists, writers, and musicians with ambition and breadth.
-We look at the nineteenth and twentieth centuries as a period of great political change and modernisation, focusing in on some key images associated with Paris in the modern era: the idea of the 'flâneur' and walking the city; key landmarks like Haussmann's grand boulevards and the Eiffel Tower; the expansion and representation of the Parisian 'banlieues' and public transportation.
+Paris is thus a place of hardship and crisis as well as confidence and beauty, but it is also a place that brings together disparate groups of people.
+This module will allow us to explore cultural representations of the city produced by artists and writers with ambition and breadth.
+We look at the nineteenth and twentieth centuries as a period of great political change and modernisation, focusing in on some key images associated with Paris in the modern era: the idea of the 'flâneur' and walking the city; key landmarks like Haussmann's grand boulevards and the Eiffel Tower; the expansion and representation of the city and modernisation of public transportation.
 The module approaches the city of Paris through the lens of art and literature but will also be interdisciplinary, covering developments in socio-economics; architecture and planning; history; politics; art; music; literature; and cultural events.
-This ambitious module moves at a fast pace and looks at a different text/author or historical theme/event each week.
-With the longer texts we read only selected excerpts (e.g. Zola).
-There is a strong emphasis on seminar discussion and individual research skills in the assessments.
+This ambitious module moves at a fast pace, with a strong emphasis on seminar discussion and individual research skills in the assessments.

 Primary Texts